brewfactory/BrewCore/README.md

  - make it to Heroku compatible
  - store recipes
  - authentication
- - grunt tasks fro the front-end optimization
+ - gulp tasks for the front-end optimization and test runners
+ - use BrewUI instead of the bundled Angualar app

   [1]: https://github.com/brewfactory/Brewberry